 The play follows three children Eliot 16, Maggie 14 and Finn 7 in a flat in London who are getting desperate as their father is long gone and their mentally unstable mother has been gone for almost a week now.

 Claire: “I had to deal with everything, Jimmy.
 On my own.
 I had to deal with packing her clothes away.”

 The play follows a minicab driver Jimmy in London as he picks up a variety of ‘fares’ one night, all of whom share their own stories.
-Robert about his daughter being stabbed to death, Richard disillusioned with life as an engineer for London underground and Jimmy’s struggle to deal with his estranged wife and own problems.
-There are lots of great monologues in this play for men and women, this one is Claire talking about how she dealt with the death of Jimmy’s and her’s daughter on her own.
+Robert talks about his daughter being stabbed to death, Richard is disillusioned with life as an engineer for the London underground and Jimmy’s struggle to deal with his estranged wife and own problems.
+There are lots of great monologues in this play for men and women, this one is Claire talking about how she dealt with the death of her and Jimmy’s daughter on her own.

 Chapel Street by Luke Barnes

 Kirsty: “All I could think about the whole way home was getting in the shower.”